 In 2010, our growing practices were inspected and evaluated under the strict standards of The Food Alliance.
 Having passed this independent, third party inspection, we became the first farm of our kind in the mid-Atlantic region to be a Food Alliance certified farm.
 This certification verifies our efforts to reduce pesticide use, conserve soil and water, create and maintain good wildlife habitat, and be good, socially responsible employers.

 This video we shot for Crop Life America details many of the topics covered above!

 Food Safety Concerns

 Food Safety continues to be a topic of much debate as contaminants and recalls from large processing and handling facilities increase each year.
 While the problem could to continue to be a non-issue for those who have embraced the buy local movement in agriculture here in the Eastern US, we've made an effort to be proactive about these concerns.
-We're voluntary three year participants in the third party Primus Labs audit for food safety.
+We're voluntary five year participants in the third party Primus Labs audit for food safety.

 Investigate further with some in-depth reading on growing practices in our Growing Greener Blog!

 - Growing Greener: Pheromone Mating Disruption